uzagoranski/databox-challenge/PLAYBOOK.md

 typings and support for asynchronous execution (since we're using TypeScript).
 For that reason we've built our own integration service with Databox Push API that is much more configurable and manageable.

+Adding new data sources is as easy as it gets.
+All you have to do is follow the next steps:
+- Create a new directory in the `src/vendors/data-sources` folder
+- Prepare an integration service that implements the `data-source.service.interface.ts` interface.
+That means it has to include 2 mandatory things: getMetrics function and serviceProvider property
+- Register your newly created integration service in the `data-source.module.ts` file by importing it at the top and adding it into providers & inject arrays (follow the example of the `GitHubService`)
+- After registering the integration service, everything else should happen automatically after calling the `/manage/metrics/sync` endpoint

 ## Potential improvements

 One of the major limitations in this project is the fact that it's a Backend Engineer Challenge, which means we don't have any frontend implemented for that matter.